Present perfect vs. past simple

 She has worked here since 2020.
 (Ella trabaja / ha trabajado aquí desde 2020). => She still works here.

-In Spanish, you normally use the present tense in these cases: Vivo en Madrid desde hace tres años.
+In Spanish, we normally use the present tense in these cases: Vivo en Madrid desde hace tres años.
 In English, we use the present perfect.

 🔹 En español, normalmente usamos el presente en estos casos: Vivo en Madrid desde hace tres años.
 En inglés, usamos el present perfect.